GigaRyno/FinalProject/README.md

 - Updated all nessecery files
 - Figured out a way to condense my code by half
 - Program makes a graph like supposed to
+- Decided that 32 options was too much so I only implememted 10 of the most important ones to have\
+- Works flawlessly
+- Cleaning Code up and checking over requirements\